atlassian/jira-performance-tests/docs/tests/APP.md

 Keep in mind that running JPT's tests will incur AWS usage costs.
 Your own costs may vary depending on the size and resource usage of your app.
 For comparison, running a two-node Jira Software Data Center instance in AWS typically costs around $6 per hour.
+Although JPT cleans up AWS resources after each test, sometimes test may be terminated abruptly and you can be left with running instances that will incur continuous cost.
+Each JPT instance in AWS is marked with expiry tag, running the following command will clean up all expired instances:
+Run from the `examples/ref-app` directory: `./mvnw -pl reference-jira-app-performance-tests test-compile exec:java@clean-all-expired`
+In our own environment we have it run automatically every hour.

 ### Windows Compatibility